 In the heart of Napa, Bothe-Napa Valley State Park offers hiking trails that allow visitors to meander through coastal redwoods and forests of Douglas fir, madrone, and tanoak trees.
 After the walk, cool off in the park’s swimming pool.
 The Sugarloaf Ridge State Park is full of delights, from a nature trail that runs along Sonoma Creek to the chance to see San Francisco’s Golden Gate Bridge and the Sierra Nevada Mountains from the summit of Bald Mountain.
 The Robert Ferguson Observatory is in the park, with three telescopes for public viewing.

 Step back 3 million years at Calistoga’s Petrified Forest.
 This ancient forest was created after a volcanic explosion knocked down the redwoods that stood in its path.
 Today visitors can hike one of two trails to get an up close view of this unique natural landmark.
 Mother Nature is also on display at California’s Old Faithful Geyser.
-One of three geysers in the world with this name, this powerful Calistoga geyser erupts every 15 to 30 minutes and when it does it often leaves a beautiful rainbow perfect for your Instagram shot.
+One of three geysers in the world with this name, the powerful geyser erupts roughly every hour and when it does it often leaves a beautiful rainbow perfect for your Instagram shot.

 Drive or bike Napa’s most iconic wine road, The Silverado Trail.
 This two-lane highway was built in 1852 and lets visitors meander through Wine Country at a more leisurely pace than Highway 29.
 The 30-mile trail winds through hills and rolling vineyards, offering a different slice of Napa Valley.
 Since 1972, The Napa Valley Museum has documented the local history of Napa, showcased local and regional artists, and brought world-class art exhibitions to Yountville.

 Make a Splash